Foxted-Mentoring/Sockets/readme.md

 Demo code for implementing Event Broadcasting with Laravel 5.1 and Sockets.io, based on the Taylor Otwell's video.

+## Requirements

+- How to setup a project on homestead

+## Installation

+To install this demo, clone the repository, create a new homestead site and run these commands in homestead:

+- Run `composer install`
+- Run `npm install`
+- Run `node socket.js`

+There are two routes: `/` and `/event`, open them in two different browser tab, reload `/event` and you will see the web socket in action!

 ## Technologies:

 - Laravel 5.1